n-szulc/fingeRNAt/README.md

 ## Warnings/Errors

 Please pay attention to the following types of errors: **Could not sanitize molecule ending on line ...**.
-This means that RDKit library used by the fingeRNAt can not properly reat the molecule.
+This means that RDKit library used by the fingeRNAt cannot properly read the molecule.

 An example: